textpattern/textpattern.github.io/tags/if-category.md

 </txp:if_category>
 ```

-The tag will execute the contained statements if the @name@ attribute matches a category search value, or the list is an article list by category.
+The tag will execute the contained statements if the `name` attribute matches a category search value, or the list is an article list by category.

-Should be used in a page template; if checking the category in an article form, use "if_article_category":if-article-category.
+Should be used in a page template; if checking the category in an article form, use [if_article_category](if-article-category).

 ## Attributes

 Tag will accept the following attributes (**case-sensitive**):

-* @name="category"@
+* `name="category"`
 Comma-separated list of category names.
-Note the category name is specified in lower case regardless of how you typed its title in the "Categories administration panel":../administration/categories-panel.
+Note the category name is specified in lower case regardless of how you typed its title in the [Categories administration panel](../administration/categories-panel).
 Also note that if you had called your category 'My Category Name' it becomes 'my-category-name' when used in tags.
 Default: unset, which determines whether ''any'' category listing is being viewed.
-* @type="context"@
+* `type="context"`
 Textpattern context to check against.
 You can choose from the following contexts (set to empty to include all contexts):
-@article@ is this an article category list?
+`article` is this an article category list?
-@image@ is this an image category list?
+`image` is this an image category list?
-@file@ is this a file category list?
+`file` is this a file category list?
 `link` is this a link category list?
-Default: @article@.
+Default: `article`.

 ## Examples